 This was not to be any old F150 of course, which is thankfully, where I was brought in.

-For transparency, its important to note, concept artist Khyzl Salem had previously supplied the Hoonigan team with a concept prior to me starting on this.
+For transparency, its important to note, it transpires, concept artist Khyzl Salem had previously supplied the Hoonigan team with a concept prior to me starting on this on an earlier generation F series truck.

-I was brought in at some point later, to take over from the original brief with a new approach to make this more of a (Mustang) Hoonicorn relative, developing this new look while remember this had to be built, with the ability to replace or swapped out parts between takes.
+I was brought in at some point later, with a new brief and approach to make this more of a (Mustang) Hoonicorn relative, developing this new look while remember this had to be built, with the ability to replace or swapped out parts between takes.

 So we took the new brief and developed it as you can see from these initial sketches receiving direction from Hoonigan’s Matt Tuccillo who would receive feedback from Ken and Brian Scotto.